Writer | Historian | Journalist

 My best known book is Galileo’s Middle Finger: Heretics, Activists, and One Scholar’s Search for Justice, which argues that the pursuit of evidence is the most important ethical imperative of our time.
 Funded by a Guggenheim Fellowship and published by Penguin Press, the book has been praised in reviews in The New Yorker, Nature, Science, Forbes, New York Magazine, Human Nature, and Salon.
 It was named an “Editor’s Choice” by The New York Times Book Review and has been recommended by Steve Pinker, Dan Savage, Jared Diamond, and E.O.
 Wilson (read more).
-In conjunction with that work, the Chronicle of Higher Education has called Dreger a “star scholar” and describes her writing as “reliably funny and passionate and vulnerable.”
+In conjunction with that work, the Chronicle of Higher Education called me a “star scholar” and described my writing as “reliably funny and passionate and vulnerable.”

 I live mostly to write, so I'm happy to say my writing has been selected for Norton's annual Best Creative Non-Fiction volume ("Lavish Dwarf Entertainment") and that I've won other writing awards, including a very pretty butter dish from the journal Perspectives in Biology and Medicine and the book-of-the-year award for nonfiction from the Society of Midland Authors.
-The American Philosophical Association considers her a philosopher of note in the "writing" category, and John Green has named her book One of Us: Conjoined Twins and the Future of Normal as among his favorites.
+The American Philosophical Association calls me a philosopher of note in the "writing" category, and John Green has named my book One of Us: Conjoined Twins and the Future of Normal as among his favorites.
 The same book has been praised by Jeffrey Eugenides and Abraham Verghese and was honored by the Gustavus Myers Center for the Study of Bigotry and Human Rights.

 I frequently deliver keynotes and plenaries, and to date have given about 200 invited lectures.
-My TEDx lecture, Is Anatomy Destiny,” has been viewed about a million times, and she has appeared as a guest expert on hundreds of media programs, including on Oprah, Savage Love, Good Morning America, and NPR, and in many original documentaries, including for A&E, ABC, Discovery, PBS, and HBO.
+My TEDx lecture, Is Anatomy Destiny, has been viewed over a million times, and I have appeared as a guest expert on hundreds of media programs, including on Oprah, Savage Love, Good Morning America, and NPR, and in many original documentaries, including for A&E, ABC, Discovery, PBS, and HBO.